livingdocsIO/livingdocs-release-notes/README.md

-Subscribe [here](https://confirmsubscription.com/h/j/61B064416E79453D) to the release newsletter.
+#### Release Newsletter
+[Subscribe to the release newsletter](https://confirmsubscription.com/h/j/61B064416E79453D) to get notified with a rundown of the latest features and improvements as soon as a new release is ready.

-# Table of Contents
+# Releases

 * [April 2020 Release](./releases/release-2020-04.md)
 * [February 2020 Release](./releases/release-2020-02.md) (legacy*)